kitchen interior

 Cassette Filter / Mesh Filter

-Multiple layers of aluminum or stainless-steel mesh are used to make mesh or cassette filters.
-These meshes have microscopic holes that catch solid pollutants like oily and greasy particles while enabling smoke to escape.
+Multiple aluminum or stainless-steel mesh layers are used to make mesh or cassette filters.
+These meshes have microscopic holes that catch solid pollutants like oily and greasy particles, enabling smoke to escape.
 These contaminants clog the microscopic pores in the meshes.
 The blocked filters reduce the suction power of the chimneys and increase their noise level.

-As a result, mesh filters must be cleaned on a regular basis.
+As a result, mesh filters must be cleaned regularly.
 These mesh filters must be removed and washed at home, or a professional chimney cleaning must be hired.
 Despite their low cost, these filters require more care than other filter kinds.

 Carbon/Charcoal Filter